NativeScript/docs/content/guide/ui/navigation.md

 ```ts
 frame.goBack(to)
 ```
-Navigates back using the navigation hierarchy (if any).
-Updates the Frame stack as needed.
-This method will start from the topmost Frame and will recursively search for an instance that has the [canGoBack](#cangoback) operation available.
+Navigates back using the navigation hierarchy, contained within a Frame stack where the top value is popped.
 - _Optional_ `to`: The back stack entry object for where to navigate back to.
 The object has the following properties:

 - `entry`(type: [NavigationEntry](#navigation-entry-interface))